Modern Bibles Derive from Textual Criticism

 Going into Some Delicate Details

-A good Bible version helps us to detect meanings rather than ride phrases and obsolete ways of wording.
+A good Bible version helps us detect meanings rather than ride phrases and obsolete ways of wording.

 The best translations are paraphrasing or mistranslating texts less than others.
 See for yourself by comparing Bible verses in different translations.
-There are online site that help such comparison work.
+There are online sites that help such comparison work.
 [Find some if you can, via the 'Search' entry on top of this page.]

 This said, the New International Version (NIV) of the Bible is the most widely read English translation today.
 It is of good quality, understandable plain English, and much accurate for most part.
 It is considered to hold the original meaning of the Bible because it attempts to capture the entire thought behind each verse.
 It omits certain passages (as Matthew 18:11 and Acts 8:37) as unauthentic and spurious, passages that other translations do not omit or do not omit all of, for some reasons.